Grade 1 Literacy and Numeracy booster

 The school was chosen to participate in the Year Beyond Programme by the Western Cape Premier’s Office in January 2016.
 We were allocated five young volunteers between the ages of 18–25 years.
 The programme provides literacy and numeracy teaching to 100 learners from Grades 1 to 4 after school, via e-learning and face-to-face teaching.
 Our academic partners on this programme for numeracy are Number Sense (face-to-face learning from workbooks) and Greenshoots (online learning) and for literacy are Shine Literacy (face-to-face learning following a formal methodology) and The Click Foundation (online literacy programme).
 The academic partners offer the learners and the young volunteers various means of support and advice.

-Our team, supported by the IT Facilitator, Bonke Qegu, manage the programme at the school, including the Friday afternoon clubs and societies.
-The volunteers also participated in a Dunoon school holiday programme, run by the City of Cape Town during the July 2016 holidays.
+Our team, supported by the YeBo Facilitator, Bonke Qegu, manage the programme at the school, including the Friday afternoon clubs and societies.
+The volunteers also run a school holiday programme during the July holidays.

 These young volunteers are given the opportunity for self-development as part of this programme.
 As well as training from the academic partners to the programme, they receive support and training from AVA, an organisation that offers self-development to youth.
 The University of Stellenbosch also equips volunteers for leadership, in a leadership development programme.
 The volunteers have regular Social Innovation Challenges, where they compete against groups of volunteers from other schools and apply their youthful energy and inspiration to discussing South Africa’s education issues.
 Our team assists them in preparing them for these challenges, offering support, advice and presentation skills.

-As many of the Grade 1 learners have not completed Grade R and/or enter Grade 1 without a proper foundation, we will be assisting Grade 1 teachers in offering the BrainBoosters catch-up programme as a classroom resource from the beginning of 2017.
+As many of the Grade 1 learners have not completed Grade R and/or enter Grade 1 without a proper foundation, from 2017 we have assisted Grade 1 teachers in offering the BrainBoosters catch-up programme as a classroom resource..
 The programme complements the CAPS curriculum and focuses on literacy and numeracy, bringing all Grade 1 learners up-to-speed on basic concepts so that everyone starts at the same level.

 This is one of the strategic objectives identified by the Principal and his team, as part of Teacher Support.
 We are aware that remedial intervention for many learners is a necessity, but it is unfortunately not always available.
 We would like to assist with and develop programmes for remedial intervention over time.
 To ensure that we implement the best programme(s) and use limited resources optimally, we would need to undertake further research.
 This is on our radar to be explored.